nathansidles/codetest/_sense/README.md

 ###Synposis

 This is the readme file for senses processes.
-For common and shared processes like DisMod-MR 2.1, navigate to the shared folder.
+It contains unique code for this cause, risk, or condition.
+For common and shared processes like DisMod-MR 2.1, navigate to the shared code folder.